comaps/website/content/download/index.es.md

 weight: 10
 ---

-¡El primer lanzamiento de la aplicación ya está disponible como una descarga APK!
-Todavía estamos trabajando en su publicación en F-Droid, Google Play Store y la iOS App Store también, ¡así que permanece atento!
+CoMaps is available on F-Droid and as an APK download now!
+We are still working on publishing on the Google Play Store and iOS App Store as well, please stay tuned!